MushuDG/MakerFr_I3-RS32-K/Documentation/3_Klipper_Installation_Guide.md

     Clock Reference (8 MHz crystal) --->
     Communication interface (USB (on PA11/PA12)) --->
 ```

 4. Type `q` to quit and save the config.
-The building step will automatically be launched
+The building step will automatically be launched.
-5. Type `3`in the `Advanced Menu`.
+5. Type `3` in the `Advanced Menu`.
-6. Type `1` to use regular flashing method.
+6. Type `1` to use the regular flashing method.
 7. Type `1` to use `make flash`.
 8. Type `1` to install in USB mode.
 9. Enter your available MCU number and enter `Y` to continue.

-Note: After the writing is completed, there will be an error message: dfu-util: Error
-during download get_status, just ignore it.
+   **Note:** After the writing is completed, there will be an error message: `dfu-util: Error during download get_status`, just ignore it.

 ## 🌐 Step 9: Access OctoPrint